Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 4. Business License Fees

-Depending on where you live and work, local laws may require obtaining a business license.
-License and business registration paperwork often generate costly filing fees for business owners
+State and city rules may vary; license and business registration paperwork often generate costly filing fees for business owners.

 Fortunately, you can write off the costs of your business license and registration.
 Save your license application and paperwork so you can deduct the fees on your DoorDash business tax return.